Do you have a certification process?

 After completing a project, should we repeat the process again?
 If so, how often?

 Denison recommends completing a full survey every year to 18 months.
 Culture is not static in organizations and it is important to measure, track and actively take steps to create a healthy culture in your organization.
 A best practice in this area is to tie culture development into your annual planning cycle so that it is integrated into your annual goal and objective setting for each year.
 The Denison Organizational Culture Change Monitor is also available between full surveys to help organizations gauge the effectiveness of their improvement initiatives and course-correct if needed at shorter intervals.
-The Change Monitor is typically implemented at 60-90 day intervals and measures 2-4 specific indexes of the Denison Model.
+The Change Monitor is typically implemented at 60-90 day intervals and measures up to three specific indexes of the Denison Model.

 Can we be compared to a norm that consists only of organizations from our own country?